Cutaneous T cell lymphoma

-Many types of CTCL are slow growing and you may not need treatment straight away.
-You will have regular check ups with your specialist to keep a close eye on your lymphoma.
-For early stage CTCL, your doctor may give you chemotherapy or steroid creams or gels (topical treatments) to put onto the affected area.
-Other treatments directly to the skin include treatment with ultraviolet light (PUVA or narrow band UVB), low dose radiotherapy or total skin electron beam therapy (TSEBT).
+Many types of CTCL are slow growing and you may not need treatment straight away but will have regular check ups with your specialist.
+For early stage CTCL, you may have chemotherapy or steroid creams or gels (topical treatments) to put onto the affected area.
+Other treatments directly to the skin include treatment with ultraviolet light (PUVA or narrow band UVB), low dose radiotherapy, or total skin electron beam therapy (TSEBT).

-Treatments for more advanced disease include chemotherapy (as tablets or into a vein), interferon, a type of retinoid called bexarotene and extracorporeal photopheresis (ECP).
-Doctors may treat a few people with advanced CTCL with high dose chemotherapy and a stem cell or bone marrow transplant.
-They usually only suggest this treatment to people who are young and fit and most likely to be able to cope with it.
+Treatments for more advanced disease include chemotherapy (as tablets or into a vein), interferon, a type of retinoid called bexarotene, and extracorporeal photopheresis (ECP).
+Some young and healthy people with advanced CTCL may have high dose chemotherapy and a stem cell or bone marrow transplant.

-We do not know what causes CTCL.
+We don't know what causes CTCL.
 There are only about 4 cases diagnosed for every million people in the population.
 Most people with CTCL are between 40 and 60 years old.
-It is twice as common in men.
+It is twice as common in men than women.